PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Difficult)/english.md

 This tutorial assumes you've finished the previous "Mario (Easy)" tutorial.

-The end goal for the tutorial is to print hashes to make a pyrmid like the one in mario, except this time it is slanted to the right.
+The end goal for this tutorial is to print hashes to make a half pyramid like the one in mario.
+Except in this case in needs to be slanted to the right.
 Below is an example.

 (example)
 ```